luisalvarez246/infra-as-code-lab-exercises-lcay/Session_3_Terraform_State/README.md

 terraform destroy --auto-approve
 ```

-It also doesn't take long to double check by logging in to the AWS console to verify all the resources have been terminated which should give you satisfaction that no unnecessary cloud costs are accummulating.
+It also doesn't take long to double check by logging in to the AWS console to verify all the resources have been terminated which should give you satisfaction that no unnecessary cloud costs are accumulating.

 2. The second step of this goal is to review the cost of the resources we created in this lab exercise.
 To work out costs for AWS resources I'm using the [AWS Cost Calculator](https://calculator.aws/#/) which allows you to look up pricing for resources before using them.
 Below I've itemised what AWS resources we have created and the cost for them so far.
 As we haven't really added any extra resources the costs are the same as before.